-For an alternative format or language, please contact; enquiries@stnh.org.uk St Nicholas Hospice Care provides professional support and clinical care for people, and their families, facing dying, caring and grief.
+For an alternative format or language, please contact:

+We provide professional support and clinical care for people, and their families, facing dying, death and grief.

-Our highly trained and dedicated team of staff and volunteers support people and families in their own homes, in care homes or wherever they feel safe, to make living with dying better.
+Our highly trained and dedicated team of staff and volunteers support people and families in their homes, in care homes or wherever they feel safe, to make living with dying better.